Scanbuy-Inc/dcoupon-public-docs/publishers-api/README.md

 ## Introduction

-This API enable to work with dcoupon promotions, this API allows to list available promotions, access to promotion details and access to available filters
+This API enable to work with dcoupon promotions, this API allows to list available promotions, access to promotion details and access to available filters.
+Each publisher will have access only to those promotions associated to it.

 All requests must be signed with a secret, which is provided by dcoupon.